I am indebted to The Chief who inspired this conversation.

 choices be made?
 By what yardstick could they be pre-measured?
 By what

 litmus test could they be validated?
-Or, as one solitary
+Or, as one solitary human being,

-scope of their impact on those around me and on all of my surroundings?
+impact on those around me and on all of my surroundings?

 What if it were possible?
 Furthermore, if it